Volume, Diffusion, and Draw Resistance: Evaluating Small and Large Bong Performance - Invincibowl

 ● Multi-stage internal chambers

 Recent laboratory analyses using advanced chemical detection methods have examined cannabis smoke passed through bong water.
 Preliminary findings suggest that many combustion-derived compounds persist despite exposure to water.
-While further peer review is ongoing, current evidence does not support the assumption of comprehensive filtration.
+While passage of the smoke through water does not completely eliminate toxins, there is a significant reduction of compounds in the smoke as a result of bong useage.

 In practice, the chamber scale interacts with the diffusion design.